 Now, let's look at the packet processing process

 You can see the stages of packet processing here.
-And note, not all packets go through these in real time, this is simply a functional representation of how the internals works.
+And note, not all packets go through these in real-time, this is simply a functional representation of how the internals works.

-Packet rate is directly limited by
+The packet rate is directly limited by

-- Header lookup (if doing tunneling, like VPN)
+- Header lookup

 - Route lookup (where to send the packet to)